Sequoyahs Autumn Argument

 - Drip

-- If you're against a novice, give them a good round
+- If you're against a novice try to give them a good round

-- If you know you're gonna lose the round by the 2AR collapse to "I'm gonna go get water" during the speech.
+- If you know you're gonna lose the round by the 2AR be funny about it

 How to get bad speaks